altimmons/LangNotes/C.md

 - `CWEAVE` - Program to translate C Web into TeX; default `cweave`.
 - `TANGLE` - Program to translate Web into Pascal; default `tangle`.
 - `CTANGLE` - Program to translate C Web into C; default `ctangle`.
-- `RM` - Command to remove a file; default ‘rm -f’.
+- `RM` - Command to remove a file; default 'rm -f'.

 Here is a table of variables whose values are additional arguments for the programs above.
 The default values for all of these is the empty string, unless otherwise noted.